Dr Joanne M Leach BSc, MSc, PhD

 March - December 2020

-Replenish is a UKPRP-funded consortium of multi-disciplinary researchers and practitioners exploring how a radically different approach to engineering infrastructure systems and cityscapes can improve people’s health and wellbeing, with particular focus upon non-communicable diseases (NCDs).
+Replenish was a UKPRP-funded consortium of multi-disciplinary researchers and practitioners exploring how a radically different approach to engineering infrastructure systems and cityscapes can improve people’s health and wellbeing, with particular focus upon non-communicable diseases (NCDs).

 • PLEXUS